 Is there an ebook pricing strategy to sell ebooks and get Kindle Unlimited reads?

-Since Kindle Unlimited (KU) was introduced in 2014, the number of Kindle ebooks available on KU is now around 1.4 million.
+Since Kindle Unlimited (KU) was introduced in 2014, the number of Kindle ebooks available on KU is now around 1.4 million and growing every day.

 Of these available titles, the vast majority are by self-published authors who have enrolled in Amazon KDP Select, and a smaller proportion is from Amazon’s own publishing imprints.